MIROC-DOC/model_description/org/md_enorg/p-dif.md

 ### Vertical Diffusion Scheme Overview.

-The vertical diffusion scheme, due to sub-grid scale turbulent diffusion.
-Evaluating the vertical flux of physical quantities.
-The main input data are wind speed, TERM00000, TERM00000, temperature TERM00001, specific humidity TERM00002, and cloud cover TERM00003, The output data are the vertical fluxes of momentum, heat, water vapor, cloud water and It is the differential value for obtaining an implicit solution.
+The vertical diffusion scheme evaluates the vertical flux of physical quantities due to sub-grid scale turbulent diffusion.
+The main input data are wind speed, TERM00826, TERM00826, air temperature, TERM00827, specific humidity, TERM00828, and cloud water, TERM00829, and the output data are the vertical fluxes of momentum, heat, water vapor, and cloud water, as well as the derivative values for obtaining the implicit solution.

-To estimate the vertical diffusion coefficient, the Mellor and Yamada (1974, 1982).
-The turbulent closure model.
+The vertical diffusion coefficients are estimated using the level 2 parameterization of the Mellor and Yamada (1974, 1982) turbulent flow closure model.
-Using level 2 parameterization.

 The outline of the calculation procedure is as follows.

-1. as the stability of the atmosphere.
+Calculate the Richardson number as the stability of the atmosphere.
-     Richardson numbers.

 2. calculate the diffusion coefficient from Richardson number `MODULE:[VDFCOF]`.